 John Mueller with Google had said there is no lost PageRank for 301 or 302 redirects from HTTP to HTTPS.

 So redirects will pass PageRank.
 However, PageRank is only one factor of hundreds used to rank pages.
 In theory, a 301 redirect of a webpage to an exact copy of that webpage under a different URL shouldn’t experience any loss of traffic.

 This is an issue for those thinking that they will buy an expired domain in their industry, redirect it to your site and gain all the benefits from the link juice.
 Google has said that the machine needs to think it is the same company.
 That said, we've spoken to people who have received the link juice benefits from expired domains using 301 redirects to new sites.
 So not 100% proven here.

 Also, Google confirmed in 2017 that it will follow up to five redirect steps.
 That is not guaranteed though, so limiting the number of redirects is a wise strategy.

-As mentioned, you can build a new website on an expired domain.
-If you chose this route, Google’s web crawler or Googlebot needs to think the new website is the same business as before the domain expired.
+You can build a new website on an expired domain.
+If you choose this route, Google’s web crawler or Googlebot needs to think the new website is the same business as before the domain expired.
 Otherwise the bot may not give you value for the links.

 If Google thinks the website is a new or a different site, it will start at the beginning as far as valuing the links.
 The webpage could be treated like a 404 error situation, meaning the new website is considered expired content.
 The reason it does this is because Google will think the website is spammy.